GSA/plainlanguage.gov/_pages/guidelines/test/paraphrase-testing.md

 ### Paraphrase testing from the Veterans Benefits Administration

-Be aware that Veterans Benefits Administration refers to paraphrase testing as protocol testing.
+Veterans Benefits Administration refers to paraphrase testing as protocol testing.

 #### The information was so general that it would have generated calls: